-All plans develop and describe procedures for interagency referral and follow-up.
-Documentation is maintained to ensure other needed services are discussed and information is placed on application which identifies services which are available and this is made available to clients.
+All plans will develop and describe procedures for interagency referral and followup.
+Documentation is maintained to ensure other needed services are discussed and information is placed on application identifying available services; this information is then made available to clients.

 D. Definition of "Family Member"